High-performance sailing: Beta theorem

 β is the apparent wind angle from course over the water.

-Garrett introduces the beta theorem (or course theorem) as a way to understand how apparent wind angle results from the interplay between the driving force from the wind and the resisting force from the water (or hard surface), the result of the net effect of two counteracting foils, the sail in the air and the keel in the water.
+Garrett introduces the beta theorem (or course theorem) as a way to understand how apparent wind angle results from the interplay between the driving force from the wind and the resisting force from the water (or hard surface).
+It is the result of the net effect of two counteracting foils, the sail in the air and the keel in the water.
 When one resolves the ratio of lift to drag for each in its medium, the resulting motion of the sailing craft resolves to an angle, beta (β), between the apparent wind and the course over the water.
 The hull (below the water) and the sailing rig (above the water) each have drag angle with respect to the medium flowing past them (water or air), they are λ and α_{m} in the accompanying diagram.
 The sum of those two drag angles are equal to β, the angle between the apparent wind and the course sailed (β = λ + α_{m}).
 This theorem applies for every point of sail.
-A small β denotes high efficiency and a potential for high speed.
-As forward velocity increases, β becomes smaller; on sailing craft with effective underwater foils the drag angle of the hull, λ, becomes smaller with increased speed, it becomes negligible with hydrofoiling craft, and essentially nonexistent for ice boats and land sailing craft.
+A vessel or craft capable of a small β angle denotes high efficiency and a potential for high speed.
+As forward velocity increases, β becomes smaller.
+In sailing craft with effective underwater foils the drag angle of the hull, λ, becomes smaller with increased speed.
+It becomes negligible with hydrofoiling craft, and is essentially nonexistent for ice boats and land sailing craft.

 Apparent-wind-angle limit

 Total drag angle (β ≈ apparent wind angle) for high-performance sailing craft as a ratio of V_{B} to V_{T} at a course of 135° off the wind, achieved by such craft, as shown.

 Given an ideal circumstance of a frictionless surface and an airfoil that can develop power, there is no theoretical limit to how fast a sailing craft can travel off the wind as the apparent wind angle becomes ever smaller.
-In reality, both sail efficiency and friction provide an upper limit.
+In reality, both sail efficiency and friction - between the vessel and the medium it travels on or through - provide an upper limit.
 Speed is determined by the ratio of power developed by the sail over power lost through various forms of drag (e.g. surface drag and aerodynamic drag).
-Ideally a smaller sail is better, as speeds increase.
+Counter-intuitively, a smaller sail is better at higher speeds.
 Unfortunately, a small sail diminishes the ability for a craft—even an iceboat—to accelerate to speeds faster than the wind.
 The principal limit to speed in high-performance sailing craft is form drag.
 Efforts to overcome this limit is evident in the streamlined hulls of high-performance iceboats and the improvements in drag reduction on planing dinghies.
 A fast iceboat can achieve an apparent wind of 7.5° and a speed of six times the true wind speed on a course that is 135° off the wind.
 Bethwaite suggests this might be a practical limit for a craft powered by sails.